jwood983/Diffusion1D/README.md

 ======
 The output file follows the [curve](http://www.visitusers.org/index.php?title=Reading_curve_data) format, which is easily readable in visit.

 Currently, only the initial function and the final function are output to file.
-Users could modify it slightly to output at regular intervals, but I'm not interested in that, only the final and end states.
+Users could modify it slightly to output at regular intervals, but I'm not interested in that, only the initial and final states.

 Compilation
 ===========

 This is compiled by entering `make` in the command line.
 It does require a Fortran compiler.
 And probably a terminal.
-And VisIt so you can view the software (I strongly recommend against getting the source code and compiling it; I tried several times on several computers to no avail, but maybe you're better at that than I).
+And VisIt so you can view the solutions.

 Disclaimer